47chapters/letsgo/docs/reference/letsgo-cli.md

 yarn ops deploy -a all
 ```

-To deploy or re-deploy the `web` and `api` components of the application to the default deployment in the default region using the last built Docker images, run:
+To deploy or re-deploy the _web_ and _API_ components of the application to the default deployment in the default region using the last built Docker images, run:

 ```bash
 yarn ops deploy -a api -a web